List of incidents of xenophobia during the Venezuelan refugee crisis: Independence period

 After the Spanish American wars of independence, Venezuelans came to hold key positions in the administration of the nascent republics.
 This unleashed the resentment of the local populations, who held revolts to expel the foreigners.
 In September 1828 in Bogotá, the Septembrina Conspiracy was carried out; this was an attempt to assassinate the leader Simón Bolívar, who was supported by the Venezuelan military and in opposition to the generals and Nueva-Granadian lawyers led by Francisco de Paula Santander.
 These events would lead to the dissolution of the Bolivarian projects of Gran Colombia and New Granada (today Colombia and Panama) three years later, with Ecuador and Venezuela achieving total independence.

 For his part, Bolívar also imposed an authoritarian regime in Peru, where Venezuelan troops committed various abuses.
 The unpopular Bolivarian Constitution was repealed in 1827 and Peru went to war with Gran Colombia the following year, shortly after intervening in Bolivia in support of the rebels who wished to overthrow the regime of the Venezuelan Antonio José de Sucre.

 In Ecuador, the Venezuelan Juan José Flores continued to rule as a dictator until 1845, the year in which the Marcista Revolution or Nationalist Revolution occurred, an uprising that had among its objectives the expulsion foreign troops that still remained in the country.

 Petroleum boom

-With the advent of the oil boom in the 1970s, the Venezuelan economy experienced unprecedented growth.
+The emergence of the oil boom in the 1970s led to unparalleled economic growth in Venezuela.
 This caused Venezuelans to be stereotyped as opulent, arrogant or "agringados", partly due to the xenophobia they committed against the population of border regions and against the increased numbers of migrants who moved to the country.